UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 The 2010/11 season would be where Nani reached his peak at Old Trafford putting in some impeachable performances.
 Reaching the age of 24-years-old, it felt like Nani had been strutting his stuff (inconsistently) for a decade.
 But the player was still developing into what seemingly would be a talent performing at an elite level.
 Nani had various articles published on him which demonstrated his new released confidence:

-Much like the player Nani looked up to in the Red of Manchester United, Ronaldo.
-The controversial winger began to establish ‘Ronaldo like’ performances that the Old Trafford faithful were appreciative of.
+Much like the player, Nani looked up to in the red of Manchester United, Ronaldo.
+The controversial winger began to establish ‘Ronaldo like’ performances that the Old Trafford faithful appreciated.
 Nani registered an almost goal contribution in each game he played – 10 goals and 20 assists in all competitions felt like the player had reached a maturity that his team had been crying out for.
 Nani’s connection with Wayne Rooney on the pitch had also proved advantageous in many games.
 Most notably, Nani’s assist for Rooney’s acrobatic effort against rivals Manchester City is a poignant moment in Premier League history.

 The following season, Nani was expected to elevate his performances again.
 Despite delivering 8 goals and 12 assists in the league Nani and Manchester United endured an average season, topped off by conceding the league to their bitter rivals and ‘noisy neighbours’ Manchester City on the final day of the season.